-As at 31 March 2022 31 March 2021 (a) Commitments Estimated amount of contracts remaining to be executed on capital account and 60.45 57.47 not provided for 60.45 57.47 Note: Refer note 48(d) for commitments in respect of a joint venture. (b) Contingent liabilities, not provided for In respect of income tax matters [refer (i) below] 5.21 - In respect of sales tax / value added tax matters [refer (ii) below] 18.67 18.67 In respect of other matters [refer (iii) below] 59.73 20.65
+As at 31 March 2022 31 March 2021 (a) Commitments Estimated amount of contracts remaining to be executed on capital account and 60.45 57.47 not provided for 00.45 21.41 Note: Refer note 48(d) for commitments in respect of a joint venture. (b) Contingent liabilities, not provided for In respect of income tax matters [refer (i) below] 5.21 - In respect of sales tax / value added tax matters [refer (ii) below] 18.67 18.67 In respect of other matters [refer (iii) below] 59.73 20.65

-(i) The Company had received demand order from the income tax authorities for the assessment years 2017-18 and 2018-19 in relation to the inadmissibility of expenditure claimed under Section 80G of the Income Tax Act, 1961.
+In the Company had received demand order from the income tax authorities for the assessment years 2017-18 and 2018-19 in relation to the inadmissibility of expenditure claimed under Section 80G of the Income Tax Act, 1961.
 The management, on the basis of its internal assessment of the facts of the case, the underlying nature of transactions, is of the view that the probability of the case being settled against the Company is remote and accordingly do not foresee any adjustment to these standalone financial statements in this regard.
 The litigation is currently pending with the Commissioner of Income Tax (Appeals) ("CIT(A)").

-As at 31 March 2022 31 March 2021 (ii) Disputed purchase tax levied under Andhra Pradesh Value Added Tax Act, 2005 on purchase of milk 9.51 9.51 - Disputed Input tax credit disallowed under Andhra Pradesh Value Added Tax Act, 2005 4.69 4.69 - Disputed Input tax credit disallowed under The Central Sales Tax, 1956 4.47 4.47 (iii) Bitigation pending with Hombie High Court of Telangana; Bitigation pending with Joint Commissioner of commercial Taxes (Appeals), Bangalore.
-Disputed entry tax levied under Andhra Pradesh Tax on Entry of Goods into 3,77 Local Areas Act, 2001 on interstate purchases ^a 3.77 Disputed entry tax levied under Telangana Tax on Entry of Goods into Local Areas Act, 2001 on interstate purchases 10.37 10.34 Disputed penalty levied under Central GST Act, 2017 on classification of flavored milk product ^b 35.28 - - Disputed milk cess levied on installed capacity under the Haryana Murrah 10.31 10.31 Buffalo and other Milch Animal Breed Act, 2001 ^ 20.32 10.51 litigation pending with Hon'ble High Court of Andhra Pradesh; ^ litigation pending with Supreme Court of India
+As sat 31 March 2022 31 March 2021 (ii) - Disputed purchase tax levied under Andhra Pradesh Value Added Tax Act, 2005 on purchase of milk 9.51 9.51 - Disputed Input tax credit disallowed under Andhra Pradesh Value Added Tax Act, 2005 4.69 4.69 - Disputed Input tax credit disallowed under The Central Sales Tax, 1956 4.47 4.47 Itigation pending with Honible High Court of Telangana; Itigation pending with Joint Commissioner of commerical Taxes (Appeals), Bangalore. (iii) Disputed entry tax levied under Andhra Pradesh Tax on Entry of Goods into Local Areas Act, 2001 on interstate purchases b 3.77 - - Disputed entry tax levied under Telangana Tax on Entry of Goods into Local Areas Act, 2001 on interstate purchases 10.37 10.34 Disputed penalty levied under Central GST Act, 2017 on classification of flavored milk product a 35.28 - - Disputed milk cess levied on installed capacity under the Haryana Murrah 10.71 10.71 Buffalo and other Milch Animal Breed Act, 2001 ^ 10.31 10.31 litigation pending with Honble High Court of Andhra Pradesh; ^ litigation pending with Supreme Court of India Dar ed on the internal assessment and / or legal opinion, the Management is confiden t that, for the aforesaid mentioned contingent